spatialcarpentry/data-hygiene/_posts/2002-12-30-data-cleaning.md

 Its hard to keep anything clean in a dirty kitchen.
 The same principle applies to our workspaces.
 If we are testing pieces of a workflow, it will be difficult to prevent ourself from creating an abundance of files, but the difference between a clean workspace and a messy one can be as simple as using standards with our naming conventions.

-If we find workspace starts to look like:
+If we find that our workspace starts to look like:

 {% highlight bash %}
 data.csv